 Petty theft will typically be charged as a misdemeanor.
 For many years, if you had multiple petty theft charges, it could elevate the charge to a felony.
 Now, prosecutors are much more reasonable, as far as how they file and resolve the case.
 In California, law enforcement, judges, and prosecutors have really gone away from the hardline approach.
 There are now diversionary programs available, lesser charges can be argued for, and they are much more open minded.
 The legislature and public have spoken.

-If you've got a good attorney with a game plan and a strategy for your theft-related offense, you've definitely got a fighting chance.
+If you've got a good criminal defense attorney with a game plan and a strategy for your theft-related offense, you've definitely got a fighting chance.
 There are a number of propositions that have passed and a different mindset on part of the prosecutors and the judges.

 They are going to send you to their lawyers, who are going to try to collect civil assessments against you.
 A lot of times, you don't have to pay those because they will never follow up.
 Then, they are going to call the police into the store and give them all the information.
-The police will document all of their information and then you are going to be prosecuted in one of the criminal courts.
+The police will document all of their information and then you are going to be prosecuted in one of the criminal courts in Los Angeles.

 For more information on Petty Theft Charged As Misdemeanor In LA, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.